-Tap on it to change parameter assignment to y-axis gesture (by default assigned to Vibrato Depth parameter), and to check what MIDI mapping is assigned to the controlled parameter.
-A shortcut to the MIDI mapping page is provided to easily change MIDI mapping for the controlled parameter.
-This is useful when using the Control surface for recording MIDI on a DAW or controlling an external instrument
+Tap on the "Y" to change the parameter assignment for a Y-axis gesture (by default assigned to Vibrato Depth), and to check what MIDI control is mapped to the parameter.
+A shortcut to the MIDI Mapping page is provided to make it easy to change the MIDI mapping for the controlled parameter.
+This is useful when using the control surface for recording MIDI on a DAW, or controlling an external instrument.